 Electric service for the Phase 2 development will feed off of the Phase 1 infrastructure and the existing 66kV distribution line along Jamboree Road, and will be distributed through the project in underground distribution lines.
-Electric transformers serving the project are anticipated to be incorporated into the proposed building structures or buffered from view to the public.
+Electric transformers serving the project are anticipated to be incorporated into the proposed building structures or will be screened buffered from view to the public.